techidaily/site-win11-tips/source/_posts/mastering-the-art-of-restoring-functionality-fix-media-on-win11.md

 ## 6\.
 Repair or Reset the Media Player App

  Windows 11 includes a useful app repair tool for fixing common issues with apps.
 You can use this feature to fix issues with most of your apps, including Media Player.
 Windows will scan the app’s files and settings during this process and attempt to fix any issues it discovers.
-For more instructions on this, check our guide on[how to repair apps and programs in Windows](https://www.makeuseof.com/windows-repair-apps-programs/) and follow the steps outlined there.
+For more instructions on this, check our guide on [how to repair apps and programs in Windows](https://www.makeuseof.com/windows-repair-apps-programs/) and follow the steps outlined there.

  Alternatively, you can also consider resetting the app.
 Since this process allows Windows to erase all the app data and reset app configurations, it’s more likely to fix any issues.
-We have a guide on[how to reset an app on Windows](https://www.makeuseof.com/windows-reset-app/) .
+We have a guide on [how to reset an app on Windows](https://www.makeuseof.com/windows-reset-app/) .
 Follow the instructions outlined there to reset the Media Player app on your PC.

 ## 7\.
 Re-Register the Relevant DLL Files